sunpy/sunraster/docs/IRISMapCubeSequence.rst

 You can find these files in the IRIS_ website by selecting a file either by clicking on the map or by setting some information in the left panel.
 Now that we get some level 2 fits file, we can load it into the reading method for fits files.
-This method will read all the fits file and will take every information that it needs to create an IRISMapCubeSequence object.
+This method will read all the fits file and will take all the information that it needs to create an IRISMapCubeSequence object.

-Let assume that we will build an IRISMapCubeSequence with two fits files that we will call ``my_fits_file_0`` and ``my_fits_file_1``.
-We can create an IRISMapCubeSequence with as much fits files as we want but from the same observation !
+Let's assume that we will build an IRISMapCubeSequence with two fits files that we will call ``my_fits_file_0`` and ``my_fits_file_1``.
+We can create an IRISMapCubeSequence with as many fits files as we want but from the same observation.
 Next, we will call our IRISMapCubeSequence object as ``my_sequence``. ::

     >>> from irispy import read_iris_sji_level2_fits